Whether you’re pumping iron in the gym or training for a triathlon, you know that there are no fitness gains without proper recovery.

 This may seem a little woo-woo, but it gets you conked out in record time and you’ll find yourself waking up the next morning fully rested and feeling very positive.

-Remember that the quality of your rest determines how far you can push yourself in your workouts, so guard your sleep time and use it to its maximum power.
+Remember that the quality of your rest determines how far you can push yourself in your simple gym workouts, so guard your sleep time and use it to its maximum power.
 You’ll feel better, perform better, and be much less likely to skip a workout.